 Lateral bursting can also allow the homeowner to increase the size of the connection to the main sewer.
 Typically lateral lines are about 4″ in diameter, but can range between 2″ and 6″.
 In cases where “upsizing” a connection is desirable, lateral bursting can lay new, larger-diameter pipe without significant trenching.
 Lateral bursting is fast – some lateral burst devices can lay pipe at a rate of about 12 feet per minute – and can limit the potential for damage to trees and landscaping around the affected pipe.

 Both lateral lining and lateral bursting are less expensive per foot sewer lateral repair options than open trench replacement of failing or failed sewer lines.
-If you’d like more information about maintenance, repair or replacement of your sewer lateral, please contact us at Boston Standard Plumbing & Heating at (617) 288-2911.
+If you’d like more information about our sewer and drain maintenance, repair or replacement services, please contact Boston Standard Plumbing & Heating at (617) 288-2911.
 We’ll be happy to discuss your options.

 Photo Credit: Guido Ric, via FreeImages.com